 ”I feel more refreshed and less tired on a night shift.
 The light has had a great effect – and we all like it very much.”

-In addition to Ergonomic Circadian Lighting, staff and patients have the possibility of choosing a number of ergonomic light settings for specific zones, activities and emergency situations.
+In addition to Chroma Zenit Circadian Lighting, staff and patients have the possibility of choosing a number of ergonomic light settings for specific zones, activities and emergency situations.
 These basic settings have been chosen based on outlining of the unit’s requirements and working procedures and Chromaviso’s documented user behaviour from similar installations.

 ”We use the different settings very much.
 The night light is good when we need calm, and among other things, we use the white light when taking a blood sample.
 It is an important supplement to the general circadian rhythm lighting”, explains Kristina Löf.